Study design: Visual aids during and after therapy to reduce alexithymia symptoms

 - Who this page is for: Researchers, clinicians, therapists, and study participants.

-- High-level timeline: 6 weeks baseline → 6 weeks adjunctive digital support intervention (wheel-only vs full suite) → crossover extension if needed.
+- High-level timeline: 6 weeks therapy as usual baseline → 6 weeks intervention tools active (12 weeks total).

 - Eligibility: Therapist referral and PAQ-24 screening (ages 13+, English, telehealth-ready).